Yoon Suk Yeol: Other investigations

-On 30 April 2025, prosecutors conducted a court-approved raid on Yoon's private residence as part of an investigation into allegations of back room deals and influence peddling involving an intermediary, Jeon Seong-bae, and Yoon's wife as well.
+On 30 April 2025, prosecutors conducted a court-approved raid on Yoon's private residence as part of an investigation into allegations of back-room deals and influence peddling involving an intermediary, Jeon Seong-bae, and Yoon's wife as well.
 This action marks the first time in South Korea's history that a former president's home was searched in connection with a corruption scandal.
 On 1 May, Yoon was indicted for abuse of power.

+The Seoul Central District Court issued a fresh arrest warrant for former President Yoon Suk Yeol on 2 January 2026, extending his detention over allegations tied to drone deployments toward North Korea in October 2025.
+He also faces charges connected to his attempted imposition of martial law in December 2024.
+The detention order that was due to expire on 18 January 2026 was extended by up to six months.
+On 12 June 2026, Yoon was found guilty of treason and abuse of power for ordering drones to be flown into North Korea in October 2024 to drop propaganda leaflets on three occasions, to provoke North Korea and help justify his martial law declaration, and sentenced to 30 years imprisonment.